2nd Battalion, 2nd Field Artillery (United States)

 The 2nd Battalion, 2nd Field Artillery Regiment ("2-2 FAR”) is the United States Army’s Direct Support field artillery battalion; assigned to the 428th Field Artillery Brigade and stationed at Fort Sill, OK.
 Founded in 1775 as the Second Artillery Regiment, the Battalion now carries the lineage of the 18th Battery, Artillery Corps, and carries campaign credit for the Philippine Insurrection, World War I, and World War II.

 Mission

 2-2 FAR remains air mobile, capable of delivering fires, and providing logistics in support of the Fires Center of Excellence, the U.S. Army Field Artillery, and U.S. Marine Corps Field Artillery.
 On order, 2-2 FAR executes ceremonial salutes for the Fires Center of Excellence and Fort Sill.
-It is considered to be the "Base Piece" of Field Artillery and the only Direct Support Field Artillery BN on Fort Sill.
+It is considered to be the "Base Piece" of Field Artillery and the only Direct Support Field Artillery Battalion on Fort Sill.